CiscoTestAutomation/pyats.contrib/src/pyats/contrib/creators/documentation/DeviceDiscovery.md

     will work

 - if the script finds numerous IP addresses to connect to a device it will attempt to connect with all of them, this can lead to long amounts of time spent connecting to devices
-- exclude networks is only tested to work with ipV4 addresses, no data for performance with ipV6 addreses is known
+- exclude networks is only tested to work with IPv4 addresses, no data for performance with IPv6 addresses is known
 - Can use devices with only telnet connections as proxies
 - Script has only been tested  to work with devices that have telnet and ssh connections
-- Arguments need to be entered with spaces int them need to have ' ' surounding them IE:
+- Arguments need to be entered with spaces int them need to have ' ' surrounding them IE:

-        --exlcude-interfaces arg1 arg2
+        --exclude-interfaces arg1 arg2
     will only parse arg1 while

         --exclude-interfaces 'arg1 arg2'
     will parse both
 - Script will not find IPv6 address for interfaces
-- Script will not retest devices after one set of connection attempts (IE if correct connection info for a device after it's connection attenpt, it won't be used)
+- Script will not retest devices after one set of connection attempts (IE if correct connection info for a device after it's connection attempt, it won't be used)
 - If the script sees an IP address listed as an interface address and a mgmt address, it will treat it as a mgmt ip address only
-- currently parsers tend to report most ip addresss found as mgmt addresses even if they are not so alot of interface addresses are falsely reported as mgmt addresses
+- currently parsers tend to report most ip addresses found as mgmt addresses even if they are not so a lot of interface addresses are falsely reported as mgmt addresses

 ### Further testing required for features
 - add-unconnected-interfaces